VBF vs. GGF Higgs with Full-Event Deep Learning: Towards a Decay-Agnostic Tagger: Introduction

 Since the original discovery, much effort~\cite{Cepeda:2019klc,grazzini_2019} has been devoted to measuring ever more precisely the couplings of the Higgs boson to other SM particles.
 Since the Higgs has numerous production modes and decay modes, measurements in many different final states are necessary to disentangle all the various effects and pin down the Higgs couplings to all the SM fields~\cite{ATLAS:2020qdt,ATLAS:2020rej,ATLAS:2020pvn,ATLAS:2021upe,CMS:2021kom,CMS:2022xam,CMS:2021ugl}.
 A key component of this program is distinguishing the vector boson fusion (VBF) production mode from other production modes, most predominantly gluon-gluon fusion (GGF).
 VBF is essential for measuring the Higgs couplings to the SM $W/Z$ gauge bosons, thereby testing the most essential property of the Higgs, namely its role in electroweak symmetry breaking (EWSB).

-Previous works~\cite{Chan:2017zpd,Chung:2020ysf} have studied the question of VBF vs GGF classification with machine learning methods.
+Previous works~\cite{Chan:2017zpd,Chung:2020ysf} have studied the question of VBF vs GGF classification with machine learning methods (see also~\cite{Rentala:2013uaa} for earlier work on high-level features for VBF vs GGF).
 The main thing that distinguishes VBF from GGF events is that VBF events come with two forward quark-initiated jets from the hard process, while GGF jets are going to be from ISR and will tend to be gluon-initiated.
 In Ref.~\cite{Chan:2017zpd}, boosted decision trees (BDTs) trained on high-level physics variables such as invariant mass and rapidity difference of the leading jets, sum of transverse momenta of the Higgs decay products, and various jet shape variables were brought to bear on the question of VBF vs.\ GGF classification, in the context of $H\to\gamma\gamma$ and $H\to W W^*$ final states specifically.
 Meanwhile, Ref.~\cite{Chung:2020ysf} studied the multiclass classification of multiple Higgs production modes (including VBF and GGF) in the boosted $H\to bb$ regime, considering BDTs trained on high-level features, as well as a specialized two-stream convolutional neural network (CNN), which was previously developed for boosted $H\to bb$ tagging~\cite{Lin:2018cin}, and was trained on event images made out of low-level inputs (the pixelated $p_T$'s of all the particles in the event).

 Experimental studies~\cite{ATLAS:2021upe,ATLAS:2020pvn,ATLAS:2020qdt,ATLAS:2020rej,ATLAS:2021pkb,ATLAS:2020fzp,CMS:2021kom,CMS:2022ahq,CMS:2022xam,CMS:2020xrn} have also used BDTs or dense neural networks (DNNs) on a variety of Higgs decay modes to discriminate VBF from GGF events, while other techniques such as recurrent neural networks (RNNs) were also found useful in practice~\cite{ATLAS:2020rej}.
 The BDTs, DNNs, RNNs used by the experimental groups take the high-level features as input.